-Rev Frank Cooke, recently retried from Andover Baptist Church and argeed to serve as Interim Pastor.
+Rev. Frank Cooke, recently retried from Andover Baptist Church agreed to serve as Interim Pastor.

 Larger premises were soon needed due to the numbers of people coming along, so in 1991, services were then held in Stonehenge School.

-In 1994 Rev Bill Smith was appointed as the first full-time minister and later in March, planning permission was obtained for a new building, which was to become the home of Amesbury Baptist Church and offer rooms for hire to the community.
+Rev. Bill Smith was appointed as the first full-time minister.
+On 11th August, planning permission was approved for a new building on the Butterfield Down Estate, which was to become the home of Amesbury Baptist Church and offer rooms for hire to the community.
 The Amesbury Fellowship raised £100,000 towards the building.

-Febuary 2010, Rev Bill Smith retired after 17 years’ service as minister.
-Just over a year later, on 9th July 2011, Rev Barry Davis was ordained and inducted as minister of the church.
+9th July, Rev. Barry Davis was ordained and inducted as minister of the church.